 Types of Small Business Phone Systems

 Each phone system comes with a unique set of features.
 When deciding which is best for you be sure to consider the size of your business, the industry you operate within, the current size of your business as well as whether you plan to grow in the coming years.
 The most common types of phone systems are listed below:

 - PBX (Private Branch Exchange)

 Each type of system has their pros and cons and often small business phone systems will run on private branch exchanges (PBX) which allow organizations to seamlessly manage inbound and outbound calls.
 A benefit of PBX systems is that they can be easily scaled, making them perfect for teams with growth strategies in place.
 As well as this they use the same networks that handle their internet data, which saves you money on installation and maintenance fees.

 Calculating the cost of a phone system for your small business depends on a number of factors.
 As laid out in the section above, there are a number of different types of system that come with their own unique advantages.

 Today there are a number of phone systems with the capabilities to be hosted away from your office on external servers.
 This reduces initial installations costs as well as helping you save money on hefty equipment and recurring maintenance fees, which can have a big impact in the long run.
 These virtual systems are easy to expand, meaning you no longer have to worry about paying huge fees whenever you need to add additional devices.
-Read our VoIP Phone System Buyers Guide [Updated for 2018] here.
+Read our VoIP Phone System Buyers Guide (Updated for 2021) to learn more.